Worried about making ends meet?

 So please, pay what it is worth to you and what signifies a commitment from you to show up and do the work to make it the best learning experience you can.

 Do you have questions?
 Use the form below to ask.
+If you would like to be informed about when registration opens please sign up for our newsletter.

 Your learning is really important to me.
 This class is designed for you to understand the dimensions of sharing housing and equip yourself to venture into new territory.
 If after you have taken the first two classes you decide it’s not what you were expecting I’ll be happy to refund you your investment.